The Importance of Me Time as a Mother - Baby Chick

 Share

-In the past decade, studies have shown that, despite the apparent improvements in women’s lives over the last 50 years, women’s happiness levels have steadily declined.1 There are many theories as to why this is.
-However, one could argue that it’s because women’s lives are more hectic now than ever.
-More women are trying to juggle a career, relationships, a family, a household, friendships, and other activities outside the home.
-And they are trying to do it all at once.2
+Over the past decade, studies have shown that despite apparent improvements in women’s lives over the last 50 years, women’s happiness levels have steadily declined.1 There are many theories as to why this is, but one likely reason is that life has become more hectic than ever.
+More women are juggling careers, relationships, families, households, friendships, and responsibilities outside the home, often all at once.2

 Why Is Me Time So Important?